Projects & Transformation

 Intrigued by the Conscious Dance Community, Manuel facilitated this monthly gathering focused on cultivating collective wisdom through covenant-led communal listening and learning.
 Inspired by Quaker practice and Unitarian Universalist Chalice Circles, the group functioned as a ritualized container that fostered trust, rapport, and shared understanding of what healthy relationships can look like in practice.

 Convening after Ecstatic Dance at Lake Merritt in Oakland, the circle also served as a qualitative, relational inquiry space, inviting reflection, meaning-making, and insight through embodied dialogue.
 The prompts centered the participants' questions for the group.
+Attendees ebbed and flowed, with regulars and new participants each month.

 Yoga with the military